Chouketteuh/Luna-Plugin/README.md

 ## 🛠️ Installation

 1. Make sure you are using the latest version of **Luma3DS** with **.3gx plugin loader enabled**.
-2. Place the "luma" folder at the root of the SD card
+2. Place the "luma" folder at the root of the SD card.
 3. Launch **ACNL**.
 4. Press **Select** to open the plugin menu.